-2. whether women could contribute to the transition towards sustainability, including through restoration of lost productivity, given the already difficult state of global marine and freshwater resources then.
+2. whether women could contribute to the transition towards sustainability, including through restoration of lost

 A historical note highlighted the sacred role of women in many past traditional societies.

 17 detailed case studies were used in the analysis of modern circumstances